nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - Mocking.
 - Web UI frameworks.

 I set up Jest on the Lingo Bingo project and submitted a PR with a couple of test files pointing to the purely functional modules.
-From here on out, it would be good to get unit tests written to any new PFM's or updates to existing ones.
+From here on out, it would be good to get unit tests written to any new PFM's, or any updates to existing ones.

 ## Friday 30-Sept-2022